New York University Abu Dhabi: Academics

-NYU Abu Dhabi offers 25 majors in the area of Arts and Humanities, Social Sciences, Science, and Engineering that culminate into a B.A. or B.S. degree.
+NYU Abu Dhabi offers 26 majors in the areas of Arts and Humanities, Social Sciences, Science, and Engineering that culminate into a B.A. or B.S. degree.
 As a prerequisite for graduation, students are required to take courses from the core curriculum, which encompasses topics in world literature, social studies, arts and natural science.
-Over their college years, undergraduates take three 3-week courses in January that count toward their graduation requirement.
+Over their college years, undergraduates take three 3-week courses in January (also known as J-Terms) that count toward their graduation requirement.
 Students' education also includes a capstone project in their senior year.
-Additionally, students are encouraged to study up to two semesters at New York University's Global Network sites in Accra, Berlin, Buenos Aires, Florence, London, Madrid, Paris, Prague and Shanghai.
+Additionally, students are encouraged to study up to two semesters at New York University's Global Network sites in Accra, Berlin, Buenos Aires, Florence, London, Madrid, New York, Paris, Prague, Shanghai, Tel Aviv, Sydney, and Washington, DC.
 The university further provides regional study trips within the United Arab Emirates and to countries in Africa, Middle East and Western Asia.